rbangueses/flex-and-snow-separate-windows/README.md

 The incident key-value pair is for the incident number that the task is about, and will be used to screen-pop the right incident page.

+A sample Studio flow can be found in the twilio-studio directory.

+## Usage

+It's recommended for agents to login to Service Now at the beginning of the day, as well as Flex.
+Once logged in, they can make the window smaller and position it at the left of the screen.
+The plugin will calculate the size of the Service Now window based on the Flex window as well as the screen size automatically.

+It's possible to simplify this process by creating a separate web page that will automatically login on Service Now and always opens Flex in a smaller window positioned on the left, but this piece of work has not been carried out yet.

 # Sample video - existing incident